qzhuae/MarkdownNotes/HUMA1000B.md

 Do not quantify the unit of measure?

 For utilitarianism, every body is considered in moral discussion.
 But does not mean there will be equal treatment in the end.
-A policy agreeing to homosexual marriage, they can still
+A policy agreeing to homosexual marriage, they can still say that HM is a bad taste.
+HM does not affect their life tho even if they do not like it.
+If HM does not affect the chance of picking of partner.
+Such policy only benefit the minority and does not harm the majority a lot.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxNDkzMTkxOCwxMjYzNzczMDIxLC03MD
+eyJoaXN0b3J5IjpbLTIwNjY4MTYyNTIsMTI2Mzc3MzAyMSwtNz
-gzOTE0ODAsLTEwNjg4NjMxNDUsMjEwMzkyNDg2MSwtMjA2ODUy
+A4MzkxNDgwLC0xMDY4ODYzMTQ1LDIxMDM5MjQ4NjEsLTIwNjg1
-NzM5MiwtMjA1MjE0NzY2MSwtMTIxMDcxODQyOSwxNDU3MjAxNT
+MjczOTIsLTIwNTIxNDc2NjEsLTEyMTA3MTg0MjksMTQ1NzIwMT
-c4LDExMDc4MzkzNDJdfQ==
+U3OCwxMTA3ODM5MzQyXX0=
 -->